Runinho/MusikMacher/README.md

 ## Development
 The software uses .Net 7 WPF with data binding and Entity Framework as a database.
-Download [Visual Studio 2022](https://visualstudio.microsoft.com/de/downloads/) and .Net 7 to compile the solution.
+Download [Visual Studio 2022](https://visualstudio.microsoft.com/de/downloads/) and .Net 8 to compile the solution.
+You also need the UWP development kit to compile NAudio.
+Don't forget to initalize the submodules with `git submodule init` before compiling.

 ## Feedback
 This is currently a prototype and alpha level software, and there is a lot to do.